jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 #### Value Connection

-When two object symbols would be connected with a wavy line, it might mean the objects would get the same value.
+When two object symbols might be connected with a wavy line, it might mean the objects might get the same value.

 ![](images/Basic%20Diagram%20Elements.021.png)